A Riemann--Hilbert correspondence for infinity local systems: Introduction

 In the first case our correspondence proceeds analogously by a calculation of the holonomy of a flat $\Z$-graded connection.
 The technology of iterated integrals suggests a precise and rather natural notion of such holonomy.
-Given a vector bundle V over M with connection, the usual parallel transport can be understood as a form of degree 0 on the path space PM taking values in the bundle Hom$(ev_1^*V,ev_0^*V)$.
-The higher holonomy is then a string of forms of total degree 0 on the path space of M taking values in the same bundle.
-Such a form can be integrated over cycles in PM, and the flatness of the connection implies that such a pairing induces a representation of $\pi_{\infty}$ as desired.
+Given a vector bundle $V$ over $M$ with connection, the usual parallel transport can be understood as a form of degree $0$ on the path space $PM$ taking values in the bundle $\Hom(\ev_1^*V,\ev_0^*V)$.
+The higher holonomy is then a string of forms of total degree $0$ on the path space of $M$ taking values in the same bundle.
+Such a form can be integrated over cycles in $PM$ , and the flatness of the connection implies that such a pairing induces an infinity-local system as desired.
 This is the functor

 It would be an interesting problem in its own right to define an inverse functor which makes use of a kind of associated bundle construction.
-However we chose instead to prove quasi-essential surjectivity of the above functor.
-Given an $\infty$-local system $(F,f)$ one can form a complex of sheaves over X by considering $\mathsf{Loc}^{\Cal(\R)}(\pi_{\infty}U)(\R,F)$.
+However we chose instead to prove quasi-essential surjectivity of $\RH$.
+Given an infinity-local system $(F,f)$ one can form a complex of sheaves over $X$ by considering the sheaf $\mathsf{Loc}^{\Cal}(\pi_{\infty}U)(\R,F)$.
 This complex is quasi-isomorphic to the sheaf obtained by extending by the sheaf of $C^{\infty}$ functions and then tensoring with the de Rham sheaf.
-Making use of a theorem of Illusie we construct from this data a perfect complex of $\A^0$-modules quasi-isomorphic to the zero-component of the connection in $\RH(F)$.
-Finally we follow an argument of \cite{B1} to complete this to an element of $\Perf$ which is quasi isomorphic to $\RH(F)$.
+Making use of a theorem of Illusie, we construct from this data a perfect complex of $\A^0$-modules quasi-isomorphic to the zero-component of the connection in $\RH(F)$.
+Finally we follow an argument of \cite{MR2648899} to construct an element of $\Perf$ which is quasi isomorphic to $\RH(F)$.

-We reserve the appendix to work out some of the more conceptual aspects of the theory as it intersects with our understanding of homotopical/derived algebraic geometry (in the parlance of Lurie, Toen-Vezzosi, et. al.).
-One straightforward extension of this theory is to take representations in any linear $\infty$-category.
-In fact, considering representations of $\pi_{\infty}M$ in the category of $A_{\infty}$-categories leads to a fruitful generalization of recent work of Emma Smith-Zbarsky \cite{SZ} who has considered the action of a group G on families of $A_{\infty}$ algebras over a $K(G,1)$.